Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Oktober 2024 02.18.32 UTC
+- WIB: Jumat, 4 Oktober 2024 03.25.22 UTC
-- WITA: Jumat, 4 Oktober 2024 03.18.32 UTC
+- WITA: Jumat, 4 Oktober 2024 04.25.22 UTC
-- WIT: Jumat, 4 Oktober 2024 04.18.32 UTC
+- WIT: Jumat, 4 Oktober 2024 05.25.22 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: friendship
+Kategori: inspirational